CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.July.2017

-June 25, 2017, Perimeter Institute, Waterloo, Ontario, Canada: Neil Turok, a colleague, long-standing friend, and one-time collaborator and co-author with Stephen Hawking, has joined a growing number of scholars, a crescendo that cannot be ignored, who say, “The big bang theory is wrong.”
+June 2017, Perimeter Institute, Waterloo, Ontario, Canada: Neil Turok, a colleague, long-standing friend, and one-time collaborator and co-author with Stephen Hawking, has joined a growing number of scholars, a crescendo that cannot be ignored, who say, “The big bang theory is wrong.”

-Reporters throughout the United Kingdom, and the scientific press around the world are reporting on Turok’s comment that the universe is actually in “a perpetual state of big bangs.”
-His co-author and young colleague at Perimeter, Job Feldbrugge, says, “Our research implies that we either should look for another picture to understand the very early universe, or that we have to rethink the most elementary models of quantum gravity.”
+Reporters throughout the United Kingdom, and the scientific press around the world are reporting on Turok’s comment that the universe is actually in a perpetual state of big bangs.
+Job Feldbrugge, his co-author and young colleague at Perimeter, says, “Our research implies that we either should look for another picture to understand the very early universe, or that we have to rethink the most elementary models of quantum gravity.”

 More and more people from within the general public seem to be questioning it as well.
-Though relatively new to formal studies in cosmology, this website has become increasingly critical of the big bang theory and the de facto nihilism it encourages.
-Camber commented, “Turok may be the one who finally fells the tree that contains the big bang apple and its Newtonian commonsense worldview.
-I hope, some day soon, we will be able to say that big bang nihilism is dying.
-Although we’re newcomers — we began questioning the theory in 2014, so what?
-Who are we?
-We’re nobody from nowhere special!”
+Though relatively new to formal studies in cosmology, this website has become increasingly critical of the big bang theory, especially the de facto nihilism that it encourages.
+Turok may be the one who finally fells the tree that contains the big bang apple and its Newtonian commonsense worldview.
+Perhaps some day we will be able to say that big bang nihilism is fading away, maybe even dying.

 In April 2017 Job Feldbrugge, Jean-Luc Lehners, and Neil Turok authored an ArXiv article (Cornell University), that opened the door for today’s critical point of view.
 No smooth beginning for spacetime, the title of their article, is not light reading.
 Notwithstanding, in our extreme naïveté we must conclude that these three scholars are on the right path but have reached the wrong conclusions.
 These scholars still hold to a modified big bang theory.
-And, although our work originated from a high school geometry class, we do not.”
+Although the work of this website originates from a high school geometry class, I do not.

 The big bang theory is so entrenched within popular culture, it will take somebody who is a collaborator and co-author of Stephen Hawking to lift the bane of his theory — nihilism– from within the minds of people.
 Prof. Dr. Neil Turok held the Chair of Mathematical Physics at the University of Cambridge starting in 1997 and became Director of the Perimeter Institute in 2008.
 A subsequent summary of the Turok-Hawking relation and of the issues therein: https://81018.com/old-theory/#2z

-Following the work of scholars has become so much easier with websites like ArXiv (Cornell University).
+ArXiv: Following the work of scholars has become so much easier with websites like ArXiv (Cornell University).
 Each of these authors — Job Feldbrugge, Jean-Luc Lehners, and Neil Turok — have additional work that can be explored.
 No smooth beginning for spacetime examines key insights for their conclusions that Hawking is wrong.